winato/vue-state-form/README.md

 ## Recommended Use Cases

-`vue-state-kit` is a good fit for:
+`vue-state-form` is a good fit for:

 - form state management in Vue 3
 - admin panels